ianderrington/genai/docs/Understanding/agents/chains.md

     ```

 ??? tip [Teach LLMs to Personalize – An Approach inspired by Writing Education](https://arxiv.org/pdf/2308.07968.pdf)

     <img width="531" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/2638d727-8fbd-4fc7-84a0-ae2bc0e8b2ab">

 ### Constraining outputs

 ??? tip "[Certified Reasoning with Language models](https://arxiv.org/abs/2306.04031) A 'logical guide' tool that an LLM can use."

     It " uses _constrained decoding_ to ensure the model will incrementally generate one of the valid outputs."
     <img width="956" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/bf581eb0-96b1-4175-97d0-98f081a03438">
     Possible open source implementation [here](https://github.com/kyegomez/LOGICGUIDE/tree/main)

-??? code "[Outlines](https://github.com/normal-computing/outlines) guides the model generation of next-token logits to guide the generation corresponding to regex / json pydantic schema. compatible with all models."
+??? code "[Outlines](https://github.com/normal-computing/outlines) guides the model generation of next-token logits to guide the generation corresponding to regex / JSON and pydantic schema. compatible with all models."

     Also provides a way to functionalize templates to separate prompt logic.